bmartinez77/MtzMaterials/README.md

 | Features | Description |
 | ------------- | ------------- |
 | Accuracy | This feature is for the scales measuerments.
 We are trying to get +5% or -5% of the true weight of an object |

+## Physical Solution
+This is the physical solution that will be used for this project.
+It shows the circuit used for the Arduino that implments the HX711 module and loadcell sensor.
+The weight will be displayed on an LCD screen and a potentiometer will allow the back light to the screen to be adjusted.
+The Arduino is also connected to the Raspberry Pi using a USB cable.